alexandre-touret/rest-apis-versioning-workshop/README.md

 ```

 #### Explanations

 Here we have two main kind of users:

-* Customer : He can browse and book books
+* Customer : He can browse and create books
 * Administrator: He can create books and activate/desactivate the maintenance mode

 Within our platform, we have two main systems:

 * Bookstore system which operate all the book related operations
 * Bookstore IAM which is responsible for identifying and authorizing users

 ### Container view

 ```mermaid
 C4Container